shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

-Let's explore the available metrics in Datadog for the SLIs.
+Let's explore the available metrics in Datadog that can be used in SLIs for the SLOs.

-SLO 1: *`"Over the past 7-days, 99% of the time the p99 latency of a home page request should be lower than 5s."`*

-SLO 2: *`"Over a 7-day period, 99% of requests to the cart will be successful."`*

 1. Navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services**</a> to view the list of services.

-   If you have completed other courses in the Datadog Learning Center, you may see an `env:` menu next to the **Search services** field above the list of services.
-Make sure that `env: ruby-shop` is selected so you are viewing services for the Storedog app only.
+   If you have completed other courses in the Datadog Learning Center, you may see an **env:** menu next to the **Search services** field above the list of services.
+Make sure `env: ruby-shop` is selected so that you are viewing services for the Storedog app only.

 2. Click the `store-fronted` service.
 The `store-frontend` service is related to the home page and managing the cart.
 Explore the page to see what data is collected/displayed.

 3. Scroll to the list of **Endpoints**.

-   **Spree::HomeController#index** is the resource for viewing the home page.
+   **Spree::HomeController#index** is the resource for viewing the home page (SLO 1).

-   **Spree::OrderController#edit** is the resource for managing the cart.
+   **Spree::OrderController#edit** is the resource for managing the cart (SLO 2).

    Let's explore both.

+## SLO for Latency of Viewing the Home Page

 4. Click **Spree::HomeController#index** to view its details.
-Observe that there are Latency and Latency Distributions graphs.
+Observe that there are Latency and Latency Distribution graphs.

 5. Expand the **Latency** graph.
 Below the graph, notice that there are mutiple latency metrics based on distribution percentile.

-   You can use the metric for the p99 latency of a home page request `trace.rack.request.duration.by.resource_service.99p` in the SLI for SLO 1.
+   Let's be specific and use the metric for the p99 latency of a home page request `trace.rack.request.duration.by.resource_service.99p` in the SLI for the SLO to track latency of viewing the home page.

    Close the graph.

 6. Above the graphs for the resource, click **store-frontend** to navigate back to the service page.

+## SLO for Successfully Managing Items in the Cart

 7. Scroll to the **Endpoints** list and select **Spree::OrderController#edit** to view its details.